caseycs/ing-toshl-sync/README.md

 TOSHL_ACCOUNT_NAME="account name you want to sync"
 ```

-You also need content of the page with your transactions.
-You can always copy outer html from any webpage inspector.
+You also need content of the page with your transactions, easiest way is to copy outer html the firefox/chrome inspector.

-Automated way to get it is to have scraping browser extension,
-but of course no one will use it for your bank account pages, unless you
-haven't wrote it on your own.
-So I guess you already made it.

 Put page content in the file `ingTransactionsPageSample.html`.